Michael of Hungary: Life

 According to Györffy, Michael was a close ally of his brother, since there is no proof that their relationship was ever tense.
 Therefore, Györffy continues, Géza "probably gave one of the ducatus" in the Principality of Hungary to Michael, although there is no record of these events.
 According to Steinhübel, Michael received the "Duchy of Nitra" around 971.
 His colleague, Ján Lukačka, adds that it was Michael who broke "the resistance of the native nobles" in this duchy.

 Michael's fate is unknown; Györffy proposes that he either died before his brother (who died in 997) or renounced of his duchy in favor of Géza's son, Stephen, without resistance.
 On the other hand, Steinhübel writes that Michael was murdered in 995, an action "for which his brother Géza was probably responsible".
 Lukačka likewise says that Michael "was killed, apparently, on the orders of" Géza.
 Finally, Vladimír Segeš also says that Géza had Michael murdered, according to him between 976 and 978, but he writes that Michael was succeeded by his own son, Ladislas the Bald.

 Family

 The names of Michael's two sons, Vazul (Basil) and Ladislas, have been preserved.
-According to Györffy, "it is probable" that Michael's wife was related to Samuel of Bulgaria, because the names of his both sons were popular among Orthodox rulers, including the members of the Cometopuli family.
+According to Györffy, "it is probable" that Michael's wife was related to Samuel of Bulgaria, because the names of his both sons were popular among Eastern Christian rulers, including the members of the Cometopuli family.
 Györffy adds that Michael married his Bulgarian wife when he came of age around 980.
 The following family tree presents Michael's ancestry and his offspring.